ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## To be `?` or not to be `?`

-* Using `?` means "stop what you are doing, deal with the error now"
+* Using `?` means we deal with the error right now, but not *right here*
+* Don't apply `?` blindly.
+There may be cases where other choices make sense
   * Undesirable for long-running processes, or if we don't care about the failure
+  * Handling the error instead instead of propagating it
+  * Combining multiple `Result`s/`Option`s via pattern matching

 ## When to not `?`